wgmzbl/md-img-paste.vim/README.md

 # Latex-img-paste.vim
-Yet simple tool to paste images into markdown files
+Yet simple tool to paste images into latex files

 ## Use Case
 You are editing a markdown file and have an image on the clipboard and want to paste it into the document as the text `![](img/image1.png)`.
 Instead of first copying it to that directory, you want to do it with a single `<leader>p` key press in Vim.
 So it hooks `<leader>p`, checks if you are editing a Markdown file, saves the image from the clipboard to the location  `img/image1.png`, and inserts `![](img/image1.png)` into the file.